rmeloamaro/docs/docs/administration/install/system-requirements.md

 ::: warning Java Versions
 At this time the 5.x series ONLY supports Java 11.
 Java 17+ is not currently validated or tested so we recommend using version 11.

+[Azul Zulu Open JDK](https://www.azul.com/downloads/?package=jdk#zulu) is what the software is built and tested with and is the recommended distribution.

+Sun/Oracle and other flavors of Java may work, but our team has limited capabilities to troubleshoot problems specific to those distributions.
+The [Azul Zulu Open JDK](https://www.azul.com/downloads/?package=jdk#zulu) is strongly recommended.
 :::

 ## Network access